malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

 >
 > - Heraclitus

-I often coin pithy statements that conceptualize my thinking.
-Liberals learn from their mistakes, conservatives double down on them.
-I usually say this in the heat of discussion about how I can't stand Trumplicans.
+I often coin pithy statements that conceptualize my thinking. <term>Liberals learn from their mistakes, conservatives double down on them.</term> I usually say this in the heat of discussion about how I can't stand Trumplicans.
 It's unfair, but accurate, to the politics of today.
 But it really does a disservice to Conservatism.

 Politics is the power structure that controls a society's legitimate means of force.
 It is no more, and no less, than that.
 Howsoever the means of force